Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 #

 ### ${\color{darkorange}2nd\space Step - Installation}$
-- Reboot to recovery and flash [WinInstaller.zip](https://drive.google.com/file/d/1au817_wFUw3voVaavxcmMFMvJycxdVYJ/view?usp=drivesdk) (_at least 6GB free space in phone memory required for flashing_)
+- Reboot to recovery and flash [WinInstaller.zip](https://drive.google.com/file/d/1GbdBXOQ9tbsSnhut8SQ5GZgbNEqAKqBO/view?usp=drive_link) (_at least 6GB free space in phone memory required for flashing_)
 - That's all ,
  You don't need to touch you phone just sit back and watch all installation process start automatically and phone will reboot to windows setup.
 - #### ${\color{red}Note}$ :-
 > - Must remove any attached usb device or charger before flashing or it will not install properly.
-> - For Sound and Rotation flash New [UEFI](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/tag/UEFI-Boot-Image) after windows setup.
-> - Restore modem backup if cellular data not working.
-> - Wininstallar automatically creates backup of boot, efs and modem so if you forgot to take backup just copy `backup` folder from phone storage or from `cache` folder to MemoryCard/PenDrive.
-> - If you have to re-flash WinInstaller, first restore modem and android boot.img then flash wininstaller.zip
 > - for any installation error visit _[troubleshooting](troubleshooting.md)_

 #